 Diversey Street School

-mentioned in this article
+mentioned in the article above

 1891 Sanborn Fire Insurance Map